Chad Griggs: Regional circuits

 Griggs won two fights after being released from the IFL.
 After his second win, he took a year and a half off from competition.
 He returned in April 2009, winning against Jon Alexander at Ultimate Style Fighting: Rumble in Wyoming.

 Strikeforce

 Griggs made his debut for Strikeforce at Strikeforce: Houston on August 21, 2010, against former professional wrestling star and standout collegiate wrestler Bobby Lashley.
-Griggs defeated Lashley by TKO when Lashley was unable to return to his corner at the end of the 2nd round after Griggs landed a flurry of strikes.
+Griggs defeated Lashley by TKO when the ref stopped the fight after Griggs stuffed a Lashley takedown and pummeled Lashley with hammerfists from a standing position as Lashley held onto Griggs' ankle and tried to cover up from the blows.

 Griggs next fight for Strikeforce came against promotional newcomer Gian Villante at Strikeforce: Fedor vs. Silva.
 Griggs won the fight in the first round via TKO.
 The fight served as a reserve bout for the Strikeforce Heavyweight Grand Prix.

 Griggs' next fight was against Valentijn Overeem at Strikeforce: Overeem vs. Werdum on June 18, 2011, in Dallas, Texas.
 He won the fight via submission to strikes in the first round.